 Opt for an Enzyme Cleaner

 Aside from making your house smell like dog pee, there is another reason to get rid of these messes.
-Not dealing with them would only encourage your dog to keep on taking their business there!
+Not dealing with them encourages your dog to keep on doing their business there!

-Therefore, if the recipe above doesn’t work, try a natural enzyme cleaner.
-They’re useful for various reasons.
-Firstly, they are pet-safe, unlike bleach and other synthetic chemicals.
-Secondly, they work on the bacteria that are causing the bad smell.
-Thirdly, they also affect the odor and neutralize it.
+If the peroxide recipe above doesn’t work, try a natural enzyme cleaner.
+Enzyme cleaners are pet-safe, unlike bleach and other synthetic chemicals, and they work on the bacteria that are causing the bad smell.

 Apply the enzyme cleaner and leave it on for 10 minutes.
 Then soak it up using a paper towel.
 If the first time doesn’t take away the smell completely, repeat this process more than once.